alfredzou/unzipper/README.md

 * Convert into JPG, delete originals
 * Executable and also a script
 * If run as a script can target which folder

+# install

+* Requires 7z to be installed on path